 To answer these questions and make better economic decisions, we support innovation accounting using leading indicators and actionable metrics focused on measuring specific early outcomes using objective data.
-Leading indicators are designed to harvest the results of development and deployment of a Minimum Viable Product (MVP).
+Leading indicators are designed to harvest the results of developing and releasing a Minimum Viable Product (MVP).
 These indicators may include non-standard financial metrics such as active users, hours on a website, revenue per user, net promoter score, and more.

-It’s important to be aware of vanity metrics, which are indicators that do not truly measure the potential success or failure of the real value of an initiative.
+It’s essential to be aware of vanity metrics, which are indicators that do not truly measure the potential success or failure of the actual value of an initiative.
 While they may be easy to collect and manipulate, they do not necessarily provide insights into how the customer will use the product or service.
 Measures such as the number of registered users, raw page views, and downloads may provide helpful information or make us feel good about our development efforts.
 Still, they may be insufficient to provide the evidence to decide if we should pivot or persevere with the MVP.

 Applying Innovation Accounting in SAFe

 Implementing large, future-looking initiatives is an opportunity for organizations to reduce waste and improve economic outcomes.
 In SAFe, large initiatives are represented as Epics and are captured using an epic hypothesis statement.
 This tool defines the initiative, expected benefit outcomes, and the leading indicators to validate progress toward its hypothesis.

 Example of Airline Website Epic

 For example, consider an airline that wants to develop a website for purchasing tickets.
-This is a significant endeavor that will consume a considerable amount of time and money.
-Before attempting to design and build the entire initiative, the epic hypothesis statement template should be used to develop a hypothesis, test assumptions, and gain knowledge regarding the expected outcome (see Figure 3).
+This is a significant endeavor that will consume considerable time and money.
+Before attempting to design and build the entire initiative, the epic hypothesis statement template should be used to develop a business outcomes hypothesis, define leading indicators and gain knowledge regarding the expected outcome (see Figure 3).